 Once the framework has been sent back to your Denturist, you will try on that framework to make sure that it fits as expected.
 Next, a wax model of your denture will be made for you to try on and see how it looks.
 Then your CPD will be processed.

-Due to the time needed to have a CPD framework fabricated, it takes 4 to 6 weeks for a CPD to be made, from initial impression to denture delivery.
+Due to the time needed to have a CPD framework fabricated, it takes approximately 6 weeks for a CPD to be made, from initial impression to denture delivery.

 A precision CPD would require 1 additional week, to allow for a facebow transfer and pin tracing to be completed.